United States Countertop Market Outlook 2025 to 2035

 • Quartz: 68% of buyers' first choice due to the blend of durability, looks, and ease of maintenance.

-• Granite & Marble: 47% of customers continue to prefer natural stone in spite of increased need for maintenance.
+• Granite & Marble: 47% of customers continue to prefer natural stone in spite of the increased need for maintenance.

 Variance: